tmplx

 Control Flow

-tmplx avoids new custom syntax for conditionals and loops because that would increase compiler complexity.
-Instead, it embeds control flow directly into HTML attributes, similar to Vue.js and Alpine.js.
+tmplx avoids new custom syntax for conditionals and loops.
+It embeds control flow directly into HTML attributes, similar to Vue.js and Alpine.js.

 Conditionals